AVSystem/Anjay-zephyr-client/demo/README.md

 west update
 ```

-You can now compile the project for B-L475E-IOT01A using `west build -b disco_l475_iot1` in `demo` directory.
+You can now compile the project for B-L475E-IOT01A using `west build -b disco_l475_iot1 --sysbuild` in `demo` directory.

 ### Compilation guide for nRF9160DK, Thingy:91, nRF7002DK, nRF52840DK and Arduino Nano 33 BLE Sense